stephengold/jme3-utilities/README.md

  8. Make sure the Checkout Branch is set to "master".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
 11. When the "Clone Complete" dialog appears, click on the "Open Project..." button.
-12. Expand the root project node to reveal the 7 sub-projects.
+12. Expand the root project node to reveal the 8 sub-projects.
 13. To start with, I recommend opening 3 sub-projects:  "SkyControl", "tests", and "textures".
 Select them using control-click, then click on the "Open" button.
 14. There will be errors in the "textures" sub-project.
-However, the build process should resolve them.
+However, the build task should resolve them.

-### External files
+### External file

  1. Download "bsc5.dat.gz" (the ASCII catalog, version 5 of the Yale Bright Star Catalog) from "http://tdc-www.harvard.edu/catalogs/bsc5.html".
- 2. Extract the file "bsc5.dat" to the "src/main/resources" folder of the new "textures" subproject.
+ 2. Extract the file "bsc5.dat" to the "src/main/resources" folder of the "textures" sub-project.

 ### Build the project

  1. In the "Projects" window, right-click on the "tests" sub-project to select it.
  2. Select "Build".